 Fortunately, the W-9 form—one of the most common you’ll see as a 1099 contractor—is not one of these long, complicated forms.
 However, if you’ve never seen one, you might have some questions.
 Let’s explore the W-9 and unpack all the details you’ll need.

-A W-9 form is one of the shortest and usually considered the simplest self-employment tax forms.
+A W-9 form is one of the shortest and usually considered simplest self-employment tax forms.
 Form W-9 provides your taxpayer identification number to a client, bank, or other financial institution.

 Your taxpayer identification number, or TIN, is the number the IRS uses to uniquely identify you in its system.
-For most self-employed people, it’ll take one of two forms: your Social Security Number or an Employer Identification Number (EIN)
+For most self-employed people, it’ll take one of two forms: your Social Security Number or an Employer Identification Number (EIN).

 If you do business as a sole proprietor under your own name, you’ll simply use your social.
 If you operate as a sole proprietor under a different name, or have another business structure, you’ll have an EIN that you provide.
 You can apply for an EIN online if you don’t have yours yet.